Rive Blog

 Visual state machines let designers build interactive components that actually work.
 They're not mockups or prototypes; they're functional assets ready to ship.

-In the Rive Editor, designers define parameters (called inputs) using Rive's State Machine.
+In the Rive Editor, designers define parameters (called Inputs) using Rive's State Machine.
 Inputs can change at runtime (either with a listener, code, or a no-code tool like Framer).
 When an input's value changes, the state machine evaluates the logic created by the designer and displays the correct state.

 Iterating on a loading component